ansible-middleware/instruqt/tracks/a4mw-eap-sso/02-a4mw-eap-sso-first-deployment/assignment.md

  * **SKIPPED (cyan)** indicates a tasks that was not executed, either because the playbook decided so, or because of some condition not allowing it run.

 ☑️ Task 2 - Verify the services are deployed
 ===

-1. On the window top bar, locate and click the "JBCS-mcm" tab
+1. On the window top bar, locate and click the **JBCS-mcm** tab
 2. The page should show **mod_cluster/1.3.16.Final-10** in the heading.
 This means JBCS is operational; if it does not, try to click the ↻ 'refresh' button on the right side of the top bar
 3. In page content, you should read in **jbcs-eap**.
 This means EAP is operational, and attached to JBCS modcluster (reverse proxy) facility.
-4. Now on the top bar, locate and click the "addressbook" tab
+4. Now on the top bar, locate and click the **addressbook** tab
 5. Our sample web application should open; if it does not, try to click the ↻ 'refresh' button on the right side of the top bar
+6. If any of the above points fails for you, jump back to Task 1, and repeat the steps.

 ✅ Next Challenge